« View All Posts

 How do you insulate a cathedral ceiling with no attic access?

-There are a few ways to insulate cathedral ceilings in existing homes
+There are a few methods for insulating cathedral ceilings in existing homes.

-The most effective option is to cut strips into the ceiling and spray foam into each cavity.
-The ceiling drywall is then replaced and a rough patch of mud is spread on the seams.
-The homeowner will need to finish it off and paint it.
+• Ceiling Cut Method -- The most effective and our preferred approach involves cutting strips into the ceiling and spraying foam into each cavity.
+After insulation is applied, the drywall is replaced, and a rough patch of mud is applied over the seams.
+The homeowner will need to complete the final finishing and painting.

 Learning More About Spray Foam Insulation for Existing Homes